ai-uavsec/UAViSec/spoofer/README.md

       <option> :
         1 : attack input On/Off.
-        2 : disable all the motors.
+        2 : disable all the motor
         0 : stop the attack

       <index>  : index of the motors

       <thrust speed> : 0 ~ max thrust speed = 1450.

-      e.x.: ./spoofer -motor 1 0 500      //start attack the #0 motor with speed 500.
+      e.x.: ./spoofer -motor 1 0 500      	  //start the attack the #0 motor with speed 500.
-      	    ./spoofer -motor 2 0 500      //make all the motors speed to 0.
+            ./spoofer -motor 2 0 0      	  //make all the motor speed to 0
       ```
     * **Magnetometer Spoof**\
-      Change the Magnetometer Attack parameters to change the amount of the magnetometer.
+      Change the Magnetometer attack parameters to change the amount of the magnetometer.
 Swap the x, y axis of the Magnetic field data

       ```console
       ./spoofer -mag <option:int>